 To prove an extraordinary or exceptional condition, or uniqueness, the Applicant must show that the property has a peculiar physical aspect or other extraordinary situation or condition.
 Monaco v.
 D.C.
 Board of Zoning Adjustment, 407 A.25 1091, 1096 (D.C.
 1979).
-Moreover, the unique or exceptional situation or condition may arise from a confluence of factors which affect a single property.
-Gilmartin v.
-D.C.
-Board of Zoning Adjustment, 579A.2nd 1164, 1168 (D.C.
-1990).
+Moreover, the

 The Subject Property is faced with a number of exceptional conditions.
 It is currently unimproved and subject to CFA and HPRB review.
 While a property is not unique merely by virtue of being in a historic district, it is the only unimproved lot on this block and therefore the review by each agency would be different than if someone were to propose an addition on an existing building.
 On top of the challenges that come with creating a new Project capable of obtaining HPRB and CFA approval, the Applicant is faced with another exceptional condition in that the existing lot is oddly shaped.
 It has over double the lot frontage of the adjacent lots to the south and across the street, but it narrows in the middle and then forms an "L" at the rear.
 It is also split-zoned, and a portion is in the PDR-5 Zone.
 One of the more difficult aspects of the lot is its northern lot line which jogs at an odd angle and narrows as it moves towards the rear.
-It is not possible to construct a building spanning lot line to lot line because of the northern lot line.
 There are some oddly shaped lots to the west of the Subject Property, but those are located in the PDR zone behind the Subject Property and are used for commercial or institutional purposes.
-Practically all other lots on the block have houses that span lot line to lot line and the area is generally characterized by row dwellings.1

-As discussed below, specific design considerations for a new Project in a row district, coupled with the odd shape of the lot have led to a variance requests for relatively small deviations from the applicable development standards of the RF-3 zone.
+As discussed below, specific design considerations for a new Project in a row district, coupled with the odd shape of the lot have led to a rear yard variance request for only one foot and ten inches (1 ft.
+10 in.) of relief from the applicable development standards of the RF-3 zone.